Why This Recipe Works

 Continue until all the mushrooms have been assembled; if needed, stems that jut out at odd angles can be balanced against the rim of the baking sheet or against the cap or stem of another mushroom.
 Don't worry if the stems shift or lean slightly to one side, as this will only give the mushrooms a more natural appearance in the end, but do re-adjust any stems that fall over altogether.

-When the chocolate has hardened, transfer the mushrooms to an airtight container until needed (the mushrooms can be held up to one week at cool room temperature).
+When the chocolate has hardened, transfer the mushrooms to an airtight container until needed (the mushrooms can be held up to 1 week at cool room temperature).
 As the mushrooms will soften over time in a humid environment, it's best to keep them in the container as long as possible, bringing them out to garnish a Yule log at the last possible moment, rather than in advance.
 How long the mushrooms will stay crisp and dry will vary depending on relative humidity.
 In dry conditions, they may keep well for several hours; in humid environments (particular in a kitchen with a stovetop in use for boiling or simmering), they may begin to soften in less than an hour.

 Troubleshooting: While the approximate cooking times for the water bath are estimations and will naturally vary from kitchen to kitchen, substantially missing the mark in terms of timing indicates heat levels that are vastly too high or low.
 When the meringue cooks much too fast, it is prone to scrambling, regardless of how thoroughly the bowl is scraped, resulting in a lumpy texture and eggy flavor.
 When the meringue is cooked too slowly, excess evaporation will dry the meringue, making it grainy and dense.
 In either event, adjusting the heat as needed will prevent the issue from arising in the first place.